apache/trafficcontrol/docs/source/api/deliveryservice_server_capabilities.rst

 ``DELETE``
 ==========
-De-associate a Server Capability from a Delivery Service.
+Dissociate a Server Capability from a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"